celsorv/inversion-of-control/readme.md

 ## Inversion of Control (IoC) and Dependency Injection (DI)

-### Imagine that an email is sent in different tasks spread across the system, and now you need to change the password!
+### Imagine that an email is sent in different tasks spread across the system, and now you need to change the password.

 ```
 public class Order {